-DNS or Domain Name Server is a service which maps addressed (IP addresses) to URL of websites you open on your browser.
-While most of the websites are not going HTTPS making sure all the data is secured, securing DNS takes it one step ahead.
-Even over HTTPS, it leaves some of the data unencrypted which further lets a door open for the attackers through DNS Spoofing.
+DNS or Domain Name Server is a service that maps addressed (IP addresses) to URL of websites you open on your browser.
+While most websites are not currently going HTTPS to make sure all the data is secured, securing DNS takes it one step ahead.
+Even over HTTPS, it leaves some of the data unencrypted, which further lets a door open for the attackers through DNS Spoofing.
 During Spoofing, attackers on a local network can abuse this to conduct trivial attacks.
 Nowadays, a lot of malware is corrupting DNS.
 This is where DNSCrypt comes into the picture.
-In this post, I am talking about DNSCrypt, and how to use DNSCrypt on Windows 10 PC.
+In this post, I am talking about DNSCrypt, and how to use DNSCrypt on Windows PC.

 What is DNSCrypt Protocol